dvorac/prevest/README.md

 převést
 =======

-A demonstration of USB serial communication between Android and Arduino
+A demonstration of USB serial communication between Android and Arduino.